Kashgar: Climate

-Kashgar features a desert climate (Köppen BWk, Trewartha BWao) with hot summers and cold winters, with large temperature differences between those two seasons: The monthly 24-hour average temperature ranges from −5.2 °C in January to 25.9 °C in July, while the annual mean is 23.6 °C. Spring is long and arrives quickly, while autumn is somewhat brief in comparison.
+Kashgar features a cool arid climate (Köppen BWk, Trewartha BWao) with hot summers and cold winters creating a large temperature difference between those two seasons: The monthly 24-hour average temperature ranges from −5.2 °C in January to 25.9 °C in July, while the annual mean is 12.6 °C. Spring is long and arrives quickly, while autumn is somewhat brief in comparison.
 Kashgar is one of the driest cities on the planet, averaging only 85.2 mm of precipitation per year.
 The city's wettest month, May, only sees on average 14.0 mm of rain.
 Because of the extremely arid conditions, snowfall is rare, despite the cold winters.
-Records have been as low as -24.4 °C on 12 January 1959 and up to 40.1 °C on 12 July 1958.
+Records have been as low as -24.4 °C on 12 January 1959 and as high as 40.1 °C on 12 July 1958.
 The frost-free period averages 215 days.
 With monthly per cent possible sunshine ranging from 52% in January to 74% in October, the city receives 2,862.6 hours of bright sunshine annually.